-Honey Sesame Chicken – even better than take out! this is one of our favorite dinner recipes It’s easy, delicious and full of flavor without a ton of breading.
+Honey Sesame Chicken – even better than Chinese take out! this is one of our favorite dinner recipes It’s easy, flavorful, and ready in under 30 minutes.

 I remember the local Chinese take-out place in college had this comic strip taped to the front door.
 I can’t remember the exact contents but it was something along the lines of an important US official begging to trade classified secrets in exchange for the recipe for Moo Goo Gai Pan.
 I am probably butchering it, but being a college student who ate there 2-3 times a week, I could see how important Chinese take-out was to the economy of our country.

 Today, I am delighted to post my Honey Sesame Chicken Recipe.
 This is like the secret weapon recipe.
 Yes, it’s THAT GOOD!

 This sauce is delightfully sweet and mild.
 It’s a mixture of common ingredients found in the Asian section of the grocery store like mirin, hoisin sauce, sweet chili sauce, and soy sauce.
 Add in fresh ginger, garlic, honey and sugar.
 A fresh squeezed lemon gives the whole thing a good acidity against the sweetness.

 It works great as a lunch to take to work and as leftovers.
 You can either refrigerate the sauce and chicken separately or together if you prefer.

 -Steamed Broccoli is probably the most common.
 Steamed Snap Peas, red peppers, and carrots are also good

 -If you want an authentic stickier rice, I have used this sticky rice recipe which uses Short Grain Japanese Rice.
 However, if time is short, regular white rice is passable.

 This isn’t a deep frying method, and deep frying isn’t necessary for this recipe.